We are committed to opening our doors so that everyone can enjoy the benefits of scientific literacy. Would you like to help?

 Museums for All

 The Academy is a proud partner in Museums for All, a collaborative initiative that ensures every child and family has access to a world-class museum experience by offering reduced admission.
-Guests with an EBT, WIC, Lifeline Pass, or Medi-Cal card can simply present it at the ticket window upon arrival to purchase $3 Daytime or NightLife (21+) tickets—or a $29 Family membership for free admission all year long for two adults and children 17 and under.
+Guests with an EBT/CalFresh, WIC, Lifeline Pass, or Medi-Cal card can simply present it at the ticket window upon arrival to purchase $3 Daytime or NightLife (21+) tickets—or a $29 Family membership for free admission all year long for two adults and children 17 and under.

 Free and Reduced Admission Programs